R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 ## **Notes about Whisper performance**

-By default, this tutorial uses the `base.en` model, which is a medium-sized model.
-If you experience slow performance, you can try switching to a smaller model to speed things up.
-Later on in the tutorial, we will explore options to improve performance with higher computing power and university servers.
+By default, this tutorial uses the `base.en` model, which offers a balance of speed and accuracy for CPU-based systems.

 To do this, change the model loading line in your code: